ttopper/CPSC129/docs/05.1_Sorting_1/02_Straight_insertion_sort.md

 -   The minor correction is that we do not need to consider the first position in the list because there is no sorted list preceding it.
-    Instead we begin with the second element, asking if it is in the correct position relative to the first, and then continue on from there.
+    Instead, we begin with the second element, asking if it is in the correct position relative to the first, and then continue on from there.